lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 In the following, we will outline the format of the predictions required by the Lightly Worker.
-Everything regarding predictions will take place in a subdirectory of your configured **output datasource** called `.lightly/predictions`.
-The general structure of your input and output bucket will look like this:
+Everything regarding predictions will take place in a subdirectory of your configured **lightly datasource** called :code:`.lightly/predictions`.
+The general structure of your input and lightly bucket will look like this:

 .. code-block:: bash